MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 If your AI models are in error state after importing them in a new environment, here is a sequence of actions you can try to resolve the issue:
 - Uninstall the solution containing the model(s).
 - If your solution is unmanaged, manually delete the models in the AI Builder model page.
-- Re-install the solution containing the model(s).
+- Reinstall the solution containing the model(s).
 - Wait for the end of the "Importing" state for each model.

 If the problem persists (no new model gets fixed by this sequence), contact the support team.

 ## AI Builder form processing is not extracting tables that span across multiple pages
 Support for extracting tables that span across multiple pages is currently experimental.
 Experimental features aren't meant for production usage and have restricted functionality; therefore, we can't provide support for experimental features.
-To learn more, go to the [latest guidance with regard to multipage tables support in AI Builder today](./form-processing-multipage.md).
+To learn more, go to the [latest guidance regarding multipage tables support in AI Builder today](./form-processing-multipage.md).

 ### See also